genestack/sdk/docs/source/setup.rst

 Internal release
 ----------------

-  - clone repo
+  - clone repo or download and unpack archive
   - navigate to root folder
   - ``sudo python setup.py install`` or ``sudo pip install .``
-  - run ``genestack-user-setup.py init`` and input you login and password (It is installed by setup)
+  - run ``genestack-user-setup.py init`` and input you login and password

 Reinstall
 ---------